 For pupils with an Education, Health and Care Plan (EHCP):

 If a pupil's needs are identified by an EHCP, this will also be used to help identify the resources they need, meaning no separate application for funding is necessary.
 The pupil's EHCP will instead identify what funding is needed for the school or educational setting to be able to deliver the specified provision in the EHCP.

 For pupils with no Education, Health and Care Plan (EHCP):

 Parents, education providers and professionals will work together to identify a pupil's needs and determine what level of funding would be needed in order for a school or educational setting to fully support a pupil.
 If appropriate, nurseries and schools can apply for Local High Needs Funding (LHNF).

 Possible changes to your current funding situation:

-ENF panels and the SEN Managers have been working alongside parents, education providers and professionals in order to assess the 1600 EHCP's that are not currently part of the ENF system.
-All these EHCPs without ENF have now been assessed and Schools and nurseries will be notified of the outcome of this work during July or by 1 September by the latest.
-Schools and nurseries will also be asked to share this information with parent carers.
+ENF panels and the SEN Managers worked alongside parents, education providers and professionals to assess the 1600 EHCP's that were not part of the ENF system.
+All these EHCPs without ENF have now been assessed and schools and nurseries have been notified of the outcome of this work, and asked to share the outcome with parents and carers.

-The results of the assessment may indicate that Top-Up (High Needs) Funding (HNF) is required to support your child.
+If the assessment indicated that Top-Up (High Needs) Funding is not required:

 If Top-Up (High Needs) Funding is required:

-Your school will be made aware by the Autumn term 2020.
-Any new EHCP's that are finalised in the Summer term 2020 will also be assessed and resources allocated to the school as appropriate.
-If this applies to your child or young person you will be contacted by the SEN Officer directly.
+Your school will have been made aware by the Autumn term 2020.
+Any new EHCPs that were finalised in the Summer term 2020 will also be assessed and resources allocated to the school as appropriate.
+If this applies to your child or young person you will be contacted by your SEN Officer directly.